4/23/2025

 speaker

-on credit, you know, you've got pretty strong reserves here up for at least for this quarter.
-I'm really above where you guys were back in the pandemic.
+And then I guess just lastly, on credit, you know, you've got pretty strong reserves here, up slightly for this quarter, and really above where you guys were back in the pandemic.
 You know, does it feel like the reserve is at a point where even if things got worse, you know, from an economic standpoint, that you'd probably be okay?
-I know to a large extent it's people driven, but, you know, I'm just curious to think about where the allowance might have to go to if we do dip into a recession.
-Just, you know, given the strength of balances already.
+I know to a large extent it's diesel-driven, but, you know, I'm just curious of thinking on where the allowance might have to go to if we do dip into a recession, just, you know, given the strength of balances already.

 speaker

-Yeah, I think we feel pretty comfortable with where the allowance is, you know, on top of the odd balance sheet allowance.
-We still have, you know, some considerable credit marks on some of the acquired stuff, which gives us a little bit more in the off balance sheet cushion.
+Yeah, I think we feel pretty comfortable with where the allowance is.
+You know, on top of the odd balance sheet allowance, we still have, you know, some considerable credit marks on some of the acquired stuff, which gives us a little bit more of an off-balance sheet cushion.
 And so when you look at things like our coverage ratio, meaning our allowance to our non-performers, I think in general for banks in our area, our allowance is higher than most already.
 And then given that our non-performers are lower than most other folks, our coverage ratio looks very, very strong relative to peers.
-So I think from that perspective, you know, it's room to feel like we're in a pretty good place.
+So I think from that perspective, you know, there's room to feel like we're in a pretty good place.
 Andrew, I don't know if there's anything you want to add there.

 speaker